 Photos courtesy of the Department of Agriculture and Food Western Australia

 Browsing ants have been found in Australia previously.
 The first known Australian detection was at Perth Airport in 2013 followed by detection at a commercial property near the airport at Belmont, Western Australia in August 2014.
-The Commonwealth and Western Australian governments are working together to ensure eradication has been achieved.
+In February 2017, Browsing ants were detected at a property in Welshpool.
+The Commonwealth and Western Australian governments are working together to respond to these incursions.

-So far, the response to browsing ant in Western Australia has been a success with the airport infestation having been fully eradicated.
-At the Belmont site, no browsing ants have been found between 2015 and 2016 and confirmation of eradication from this site is on track to be declared in early 2017.
-Declaring freedom from browsing ant will involve the use of odour detection dogs that are specifically trained to detect browsing ants.
+So far, the browsing ant infestation at Perth Airport has been eradicated.
+At the Belmont site, no browsing ants have been found between 2015 and 2016 and confirmation of eradication from this site is expected in 2017.
+Declaring freedom from browsing ant involves the use of odour detection dogs that are specifically trained to detect browsing ants.

 Western Australia's eradication activities are being used to inform the response to the current incident in Darwin.